With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreEnnis Center For Children Ennis Counseling Center is a mental health treatment clinic in Pontiac, Michigan, located at 91 South Telegraph, in the 48341 zip code.
 Ennis Center For Children Ennis Counseling Center provides outpatient treatment.
-Ennis Center For Children Ennis Counseling Center provides couples/family therapy, activity therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and young adults.
-Additional services provided by Ennis Center For Children Ennis Counseling Center consist of psychosocial rehabilitation services, case management and court-ordered outpatient treatment.
+Ennis Center For Children Ennis Counseling Center provides individual psychotherapy, couples/family therapy and trauma therapy to children / adolescents, seniors 65 or older and young adults.
+Additional services provided by Ennis Center For Children Ennis Counseling Center consist of suicide prevention services, psychosocial rehabilitation services and court-ordered outpatient treatment.

 Learn MoreAscension Providence Rochester Hosp Behavioral Health is a mental health treatment center in Rochester, MI, located at 1101 West University Drive, 48307 zip code area.
 Ascension Providence Rochester Hosp Behavioral Health provides telemedicine/telehealth and hospital inpatient treatment.
-Ascension Providence Rochester Hosp Behavioral Health offers behavior modification, group therapy and activity therapy to young adults, seniors 65 or older and adults.
+Ascension Providence Rochester Hosp Behavioral Health offers activity therapy, behavior modification and psychotropic medication to adults, seniors 65 or older and young adults.
 Ascension Providence Rochester Hosp Behavioral Health also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Ascension Providence Rochester Hosp Behavioral Health consist of diet and exercise counseling, illness management and recovery and integrated primary care services.
+Additional services at Ascension Providence Rochester Hosp Behavioral Health consist of chronic disease/illness management, legal advocacy and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.